In General

 Brakes

-I haven't yet decided what to do about brakes yet.
+I haven't yet decided what to do about the brakes yet.
 For testing purposes, without anything else hooked up, I guess I can use the regenerative breaking provided by the motors.

 Whatever I decide on, I will most likely use air to release the brakes.